Code-Institute-Submissions/MariusBujor-TravelBlog_NovResub/README.md

     - view a paginated list of posts so that easily select a post to view
     - update my profile so that other users can view my details
     - create draft posts and writing the content later
+    - create wish list in bucket list
+    - I can see my and other users wish list in bucket list
     - make changes to the post by editing the post
     - remove / delete my post if I want
     - remove / delete a comments from posts if I want